The Betrayal of Volodymyr Zelensky

 The new show exuded sincerity and idealism, but in retrospect it was a campaign announcement spread over three seasons.
 The series depicted a politician rising up against cartoonish oligarchs, who heap caviar on crackers and lift snifters of cognac.
 Only Zelensky’s ascetic character has the fortitude to resist their favors.
 The opening credits show him riding a bicycle to the office, a briefcase dangling from his hand.
 Servant of the People reflected the restlessness of a man who had reached the zenith of his industry but not his ambition.
 “He always liked serious challenges, and used to supply himself with greater and more serious challenges,” Pikalov told me.
 “But still, I thought mogul was his ceiling.
 I was wrong.”

 At the end of 2018, Zelensky caught the attention of an investigative journalist named Serhiy Leshchenko.
 Leshchenko had seen colleagues murdered in pursuit of their stories, but he kept on writing about the rot of the system.
 His best pieces were triumphs of obsessive reporting that revealed the ill-gotten wealth of the political elite.
-That same activist fervor had propelled him into politics, where he’d held a seat in parliament until this spring.
+That same activist fervor had propelled him into politics, where he’d held a seat in Parliament until this spring.

 In the summer of 2016, Leshchenko had briefly burst onto the American political scene.
 Just after Donald Trump secured the Republican presidential nomination, Leshchenko called a press conference in Kyiv.
 Before a sea of reporters, he brandished pages from what came to be known as the Black Ledger.
 The book contained notations of furtive payments disbursed by the pro-Russian political party that had ruled until the Revolution of Dignity swept it from power in 2014.
 Among the transactions were apparent payments to Trump’s campaign chairman, Paul Manafort.
 Leshchenko presented what seemed like hard evidence of Manafort’s shady work in Ukraine, evidence that helped force Manafort’s resignation from the campaign and anticipated the charges of financial fraud that led to his conviction.
 By going after a member of the Trump campaign, Leshchenko became a favorite villain of the president’s loyalists.
 They insinuated that he had fabricated the documents, and reportedly considered ways to exact revenge.